GyroSuperintelligence/CGM/docs/Notes/Analysis_CGM_Units.md

 ### 2.3 Natural Units and Scale Construction Context

 Max Planck's 1900 derivation of the quantum of action from blackbody radiation led to his 1899 proposal of natural units based on G, c, h, and k_B [4,5].
 The 2019 SI redefinition fixed h exactly, making Planck units conventional constructions based on defined constants rather than emergent scales [6].
-The CGM approach differs fundamentally by deriving scales from geometric necessity: the gravitational coupling ζ = Q_G/S_geo emerges from the ratio of survey closure to geometric mean action, while energy scales follow from bridge equations rather than dimensional analysis of measured constants.
+The CGM approach differs fundamentally by deriving dimensionless ratios and coupling strengths from geometric necessity.
+For example, the gravitational coupling ζ = Q_G/S_geo emerges from the ratio of survey closure to geometric mean action.
+The absolute physical scales are then determined by calibrating these geometric results against measured constants via the bridge equations, rather than through simple dimensional analysis of a pre-selected set of constants.

 ### 2.4 Geometric Quantization and Holonomy